shipwright-io/website/content/docs/ref/api/build.md

-OCIArtifact describes the source code bundle container to pull
+OCIArtifact describes how to obtain source code from a container image, also known as an OCI artifact.